LayerManager/layman/doc/data-storage.md

 **Publication directory** is created inside workspace directory for each publication (e.g. map or layer) the user published.
 Name of the publication directory is the same as name of the publication (e.g. layername or mapname).
 Publication-related information is saved in publication directory.

+**QGIS workspace directory** is created in LAYMAN_QGIS_DATA_DIR directory for every created [workspace](models.md#workspace).
+Name of the workspace directory is the same as workspace name.

+**QGIS layer directory** is created inside QGIS workspace directory for each layer with QGIS style the user published.
+Name of the publication directory is the same as name of the layer.
+QGS project with style definition is stored in this directory for WMS purpose.

 Filesystem is used as persistent data store, so data survives Layman restart.

 ### PostgreSQL